 He also expresses his enthusiasm for the job and his strong work ethic.
 These qualities are important for an entry-level hire, who will likely be doing quite a bit of grunt work at first.
 Overall, it’s a great answer to the “why should we hire you?” interview question.

 Ask any salesperson.
 It’s tough to close a deal in a buyer’s market.
-Many candidates sabotage themselves with avoidable mistakes.
-Let’s take a look at some of them:
+It’s the same thing in interviews – many candidates sabotage themselves with avoidable mistakes.

 Don’t try to wing it.
 You should take the time to prepare your 3-4 bullet points and look for opportunities to customize for any new opportunity.
 Then, you must PRACTICE delivering your sales pitch until it feels comfortable.